 Clean gear before and after use — especially if it touches skin, fluids, or intimate areas

-Use unscented, gentle soap or a toy-safe cleaner
+Use unscented, gentle soap or a toy-safe cleaner.
+Cavicide wipes are great too!

 Avoid sharing items like paddles or cuffs between partners without cleaning